Lufthansa Fuel Emergency at San Francisco: Criticism of Air Traffic Control

 Air traffic control then replied: “In this case, delays are to be expected,” as can be read in a report published by the YouTube portal VAS Aviation.
 Lufthansa’s Airbus A350 was then queued for the approach with the instrument landing system ILS.
 And so he began filming loops off the California coast.
 After 20 minutes, a controller reported back that it would take another ten minutes longer.

 The Lufthansa pilot was starting to get annoyed.
-After waiting the extra ten minutes and four more, he radioed air traffic control again: “If we can’t land soon, we’ll have to declare a fuel emergency.
+After waiting the extra ten minutes and four more, he radioed air traffic control once more: “If we can’t land soon, we’ll have to declare a fuel emergency.
 And that would really mess up your order.”
 The controller asked back what Lufthansa’s alternative airport for San Francisco was.
 “Oakland,” it came back from the cockpit.
 The controller wanted to know whether they needed instructions for Oakland.
 “Eh, no. What’s the problem here?”

 “So how many minutes will it be?”